houseabsolute/precious/README.md

     against its include and exclude rules.
 If *any* of the files match the filter is run.
 If *none* of the files match the filter is not run.

+## Configuration Recommendations

+Here are some recommendations for how to get the best experience with precious.

+### Choosing a Run Mode

+Some tools might work equally well with "root" or "dirs" as a the run mode.
+The right run mode to choose depends on how you are using precious.

+In general, if you either have a very small set of directories, *or* you are running precious on most or all of the directories at once, then the "root" mode will be faster.

+However, if you have a larger set of directories and you only need to lint or tidy a small subset of these at once, then "dirs" mode will be faster.

+### Quiet Flags

+Many tools will accept a "quiet" flag of some sort.
+In general, you probably *do not* want to run tools in a quiet mode with precious.

+In the case of a successful tidy or lint command execution, precious already traps all stdout from the command that it runs.
+If the command fails somehow, precious will print out stdout (and stderr) output.

+By default, precious treats *any* output to stderr as an error in the command (as opposed to a linting failure).
+If you set `expect_stderr = true`, then precious treats stderr just like stdout.

+In addition, you can see all stdout and stderr output when running precious in `--debug` mode.

+All of which is to say that in general there's no value to running a command in quiet mode with precious.
+All that does it potentially make it harder to debug issues with that command.

 ## Common Scenarios

 There are some configuration scenarios that you may need to handle.
 Here are